Atlanta Defective Road Accident Lawyer

 Further, an Atlanta personal injury attorney may be the key factor in proving that an injury or death was caused by a roadway defect, as opposed to some other reason.
 It can be presumed that many crashes examined in the study failed to fully account for the role of highway negligence and defects when drawing its final analysis.

-As both government and private interests will seek to avoid this type of conclusion as much as possible, it can benefit injury victims immensely to work with an experienced attorney capable of tapping into engineering and roadway maintenance expertise.
+As both government and private interests will seek to avoid this type of conclusion as much as possible, it can benefit injury victims immensely to work with an experienced attorney capable of tapping into engineering and roadway maintenance experience.

 Work With an Atlanta Defective Road Accident Law Firm